 As a shocked Pakistan absorbed the news of Bhutto's death, authorities called for calm and asked residents to stay inside.

-Bhutto led Pakistan from 1988-1990 and 1993-96, but both times the sitting president dismissed her amid corruption allegations.
-She was the first female prime minister of any Islamic nation.
+Bhutto, who led Pakistan from 1988-1990 and 1993-96, but both times the sitting president dismissed her amid corruption allegations.
+She was the first female prime minister of any Islamic nation, and was participating in the parliamentary election set for January 8, hoping for a third term as prime minister.
+Watch Benazir Bhutto obituary »

-A terror attack targeting her motorcade in Karachi in October killed 136 people on the day she returned to Pakistan after eight years of self-imposed exile.
+A terror attack targeting her motorcade in Karachi killed 136 people on the day she returned to Pakistan after eight years of self-imposed exile.

 |Most Viewed||Most Emailed||Top Searches|